Tribhuvan International Airport: History

-In 1985, the extension apron of the runway 02/20 was overlaid.
-Similarly, the development of the terminal building was commenced in the same year.
+In 1985, the extension apron of runway 02/20 was overlaid.
+The development of the terminal building was commenced in the same year.
 In 1987, the construction of the Airlines Operation and Control Tower building was completed and the taxiway was overlaid.
-In the same year, on 11 October, Nepal witnessed the first ever landing of Concorde.
-In 1989, the construction of the terminal building was completed and on 18 February 1990, the newly built TIA complex were officially inaugurated by King Birendra Bir Bikram Shah.
+In the same year, on 11 October, Nepal witnessed the first ever landing of the Concorde.
+In 1989, the construction of the terminal building was completed and on 18 February 1990, the newly built TIA complex was officially inaugurated by King Birendra Bir Bikram Shah.

-In 1992, Necon Air, Nepal's first private airline commenced the domestic operations from TIA with Hawker Siddeley HS 748.
+In 1992, Necon Air, Nepal's first private airline commenced domestic operations from TIA with a Hawker Siddeley HS 748.

-In 1995, works started to expand the domestic terminal.
-Likewise, Amplitude modulation signalling system (AMSS) and very-small-aperture terminal (V-SAT) were also installed at the airport.
+In 1995, work started to expand the domestic terminal.
+Likewise, Amplitude modulation signalling system (AMSS) and a very-small-aperture terminal (V-SAT) were also installed at the airport.

 In 1997, airport surveillance radar (ASR) and secondary surveillance radar (SSR) came into the operation.
-The installation of radar surveillance was proposed by Japan in 1994, following the crash of Thai Airways Flight 311 and Pakistan International Airlines Flight 268 in 1992, which claimed the lives of 280 people altogether; including the 17 high-level Japanese diplomats.
+The installation of radar surveillance was proposed by Japan in 1994, following the crash of Thai Airways Flight 311 and Pakistan International Airlines Flight 268 in 1992, which together claimed the lives of 280 people, including 17 high-level Japanese diplomats.
 On 9 September 1998, Prime Minister Girija Prasad Koirala officially inaugurated the radars.

 In May 2007, Austrian Airlines discontinued its flight to Vienna, Nepal's last direct air link to Europe.
 In September 2013, Turkish Airlines launched direct flights from Istanbul to Kathmandu, re-establishing Nepal's connection with continental Europe.

 In August 2013, the airport's only runway had to be closed for wide-body aircraft because the runway, which was in disrepair, could no longer withstand their weight.

 In 2016, a new domestic terminal of 6300 m2 (67,813 sq. ft.) was opened, replacing the old terminal building of 2200 m2 (23,681 sq. ft.).
 The new facility is a temporary structure, and it cost Rs.
 119.8 million to house passengers and office space for 15 local airlines.

 In 2020, the runway was extended to 3350 m, the departure hall was expanded to accommodate 1500 more passengers, the arrival area was extended to a lower level and the immigration hall was facelifted.

 In 2022, the airport extended its domestic terminal, with the new section of the building being exclusively used by Buddha Air.

+In September 2025, the airport was briefly shut down amidst anti-government protests.